-The Hawke’s Bay Tourism Industry Association Board is made up of seven members of the Tourism Industry.
+The Hawke’s Bay Tourism Industry Association Board is made up of eight members of the Tourism Industry.

 Neil Barber – Chairman – Owner, The Art Deco Masonic Hotel